Quansight/Quansight-website/apps/consulting/posts/extending-numba-types-for-clean-fast-code.md

 functionality inside of a Numba-jitted function.
 This is particularly useful when we want to have access to a data structure in multiple algorithms.
-A case came up for me when I was writing a sparse matrix multiplication kernel between a sparse matrix a and a dense NumPy array b.
+A case came up for me when I was writing a sparse matrix multiplication kernel between a sparse matrix `a` and a dense NumPy array `b`.
 Here's a simplified version of the algorithm in plain Python.
-We iterate through each of the nonzeros in a and all of the elements of b.
+We iterate through each of the nonzeros in `a` and all of the elements of `b`.

 ```python
 def csc_ndarray_dot(a: csc_matrix, b: np.ndarray):